 METALS-Shanghai aluminium climbs for fifth day on supply concerns

-Jan 11 (Reuters) - Aluminium futures in China rose for a fifth straight session on Tuesday, buoyed by falling inventories and production cuts amid soaring power prices in Europe.
+Jan 11 (Reuters) - Aluminium futures in China rose for a fifth straight session on Tuesday, buoyed by falling inventories and production cuts as smelters in Europe grappled with high power prices.

 Data last week showed inventories in warehouses monitored by the Shanghai Futures Exchange were at 314,859 tonnes, its lowest level since November 2021.